National Barn Dance: History

-National Barn Dance was founded by Edgar L. Bill.
-To him goes the credit for arranging to have a program of "down-home" tunes broadcast from radio station WLS, of which Bill was then director.
-Having lived on a farm, he knew how people loved the familiar sound and informal spirit of old-fashioned barn dance music.
+National Barn Dance was founded by Edgar L. Bill, the program director at WLS at the time.
+Having lived on a farm, he knew how people loved the familiar sound and informal spirit of old-fashioned, "down home" barn dance music.
 The first broadcast was an impromptu sustaining program.
 An avalanche of telephone calls and letters indicated a definite demand from the public for this type of broadcast, and National Barn Dance was born.
 It first aired on WLS on April 19, 1924, and originated from the Eighth Street Theater starting in 1931.
 The show was picked up by NBC Radio in 1933.
 NBC expanded the program's coverage in 1942, adding it to the schedules of international broadcast shortwave stations.
 In 1946, it switched to the ABC Radio Network and aired until 1952 on Saturday nights from 6:30 p.m. to midnight.

-George D. Hay (a.k.a.
-The Solemn Ole Judge) has always claimed that he started the WLS Barn Dance when he worked for them as an announcer, but research is showing that this was a falsehood of documented history and that his claim was to help him get a job as the first director of WSM Radio c.
-1925 Nashville, Tennessee.
+George D. Hay, who came from WMC in Memphis, Tennessee and was familiar with barn dances, joined the series a month after its launch as an announcer.
+His tenure on the program lasted a year and a half before he returned to his native Tennessee—in this case, Nashville—to launch his own version of a barn dance on WSM, which by 1928 he had rebranded as the Grand Ole Opry.

 The show regularly featured Gene Autry, Henry Burr, Red Foley, The Three Little Maids, Jenny Lou Carson, Eddie Dean, Lulu Belle and Scotty, Pat Buttram, George Gobel, The Williams Brothers (featuring future crooner Andy Williams), Arkansas Woodchopper, The DeZurik Sisters and the Hoosier Hot Shots.
 Other guests included Smiley Burnette, Eddie Peabody and Joe Kelly, best remembered today as the host and moderator of NBC's Quiz Kids.
 The announcer was Jack Holden and it was once sponsored by Alka-Seltzer.
 The program aired from The Center Theater in Chicago, and people used to stand outside in the snow and cold waiting to get in.
 The National Barn Dance was the only known radio program to charge an admission fee.

 ABC made two moves that ultimately led to National Barn Dances slow demise.
 The first was the cancellation of the network broadcast in 1952.
 After a few years, audiences finally began to wane, and the program ceased live performances after 1957.
 The show continued to air on WLS until 1959 when ABC bought the station and changed the format to Top 40 rock and roll, canceling National Barn Dance outright.
 The show moved to Chicago's WGN-AM, with Orion Samuelson as the show's host, until it finally left the air in 1968.